cfpb/design-system/docs/pages/data-visualization-1.md

   #### Title

   Titles should be as descriptive as possible to give users a sense of what the chart will be about and ensure someone who cannot see the chart can understand the general trends.
-This provides users a framework of what they are looking at.
+This provides users a framework of what they are viewing.
 It also helps with 508 accessibility and decreases the amount of text necessary in alt tags.

   * Write the title to provide an overview of what the graph is about.